G1toki/restaurant/README.md

-# restaurant
+# restaurant review analysis
-# This is our group project representing how restaurant reviews collected should be analysed and how they can pe put to better use for further development of the restaurant
+# This is a project representing how restaurant reviews collected could be analysed and how they can pe put to better use for further development of the restaurant